 Doctor had pulled slightly ahead and was talking to the

-leader of their escorts, the young man Paul had called Pad.
+leader of their escorts, the young man Raul had called Pad.

 Why was the armed escort needed, Kirk wondered.
 There

 had been no trouble on the way up and the countryside